 C. Statutory Authority

-This proposed rulemaking is being made under the authority of 71 Pa.C.S. § 5902(h) (relating to administrative duties of the board; and taxation, attachment and assignment of funds).
+This proposed rulemaking is being made under the authority of 71 Pa.C.S. §§ 5902(h) and 5953 (relating to administrative duties of the board; and taxation, attachment and assignment of funds).

 D. Background and Purpose

 This proposed rulemaking rescinds State Employees Credit Union payment language in § 249.53.
 The language is obsolete.
 Currently, credit unions do not meet the statutory requirements and it is unlikely that any new ones will.
 A corresponding statutory amendment is also being considered.
 The language concerning payment priority in the event of member indebtedness to the Commonwealth is included in the proposed comprehensive regulation on priority of payments from member benefits in § 247.11 (relating to priority of taxation, attachments and assignments of funds).
 See 38 Pa.B.
 2062 (May 3, 2008).